ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

 Save the distribution jar and reference knowledge data files to a folder of choice, then extract from both following items :
     - folder data/ from reference knowledge data file - contains required ontologies, knowledge reference data and query templates
-    - additinal reference datasets (see project ldbc_semanticpub_bm_additional_datasets) - all files of type .ttl and save to data/datasets folder
+    - additional reference datasets (see project ldbc_semanticpub_bm_additional_datasets) - all files of type .ttl and save to data/datasets folder
-    - file test.properties - configuration parameters for running the benchmark, found in the benchmark jar file
+    - file test.properties - configuration parameters for running the benchmark, found in distribution folder (also in the benchmark jar file)
-    - file definitions.properties - configuration parameters on the benchmark generator, found in the benchmark jar file
+    - file definitions.properties - configuration parameters on the benchmark generator, found in distribution folder (also in the benchmark jar file)